How Car Insurance Covers Pothole Damage

 Every driver knows that terrible feeling when you’re cruising down the road and a thud rattles your car (and you) around.
 You’ve just hit a pothole.
 Many thoughts might fill your head after this.
 You may wonder how you didn’t see it, or worse, if your car is damaged.

 Some potholes can cause severe damage to several parts of your vehicle, including your tires, wheels, suspension, and more.
 If bad enough, the damages could add up quickly.
+Luckily, if your car takes damage from a pothole, your insurance policy will cover it.

 Collision Coverage and Potholes